zejiangh/LSID/README.md

 python metrics.py --imgdir ./result_Sony/eval
 ```

 The pretrained model has been released in [here](https://drive.google.com/file/d/1Vjop6FnQ79ngJQORHqUUDZtiYXxDicRR/view?usp=sharing).
 The default training epochs reported in the paper is 2000.
 This would take more than 5 days on a single Tesla P100 GPU.
 Given limited GPU resources at hand, the released pretrained model in this repo is trained for 100 epochs only.
+The averaged PSNR and SSIM of the 100-epoch model is reported below:

 ### Todo list
 1. Pubish our pruned model.
 More specifically, the pruned model will be funetuned for only 100 epochs as well.